teamdeeson/codex/docs/working-at-deeson/joining-deeson.md

 2. You’ll know and understand the Deeson handbook
 3. You’ll understand how Deeson projects are delivered
 4. You’ll have met or spoken with a Deeson client
-5. You’ll have asked for feedback from your buddy and pod lead about your first month - giving and receiving feedback is an important part of our culture so we value feedback from early on in your time at the agency.
+5. You’ll have asked for feedback from your buddy and chapter lead about your first month - giving and receiving feedback is an important part of our culture so we value feedback from early on in your time at the agency.
-6. You’ll have reviewed your learning goals for month one and set new goals for month two with your pod and chapter leads.
+6. You’ll have reviewed your learning goals for month one and set new goals for month two with your chapter lead.

 ##Month 2

 1. You’ll have asked for feedback from three of your pod members about your second month
-2. You’ll have reviewed your learning goals for month two and set new goals for month three with your pod and chapter leads.
+2. You’ll have reviewed your learning goals for month two and set new goals for month three with your chapter lead.
 3. You’ll have reviewed your progress with the Managing Director
 4. You’ll have spent a day co-working with founder Tim Deeson in London
 5. You'll set your first OKRs.